Thursday, November 7, 2024

 Possibility Of Cure For The Common Cold

-Lab tests on human cells, which are still in early stages, show the molecule’s ability to completely block multiple strains of cold virus, it is hopeful this will move onto animal and human trials soon.
+A new developed molecule which acts on human cells may provide hope for a cure to the common cold by preventing it from hijacking human cells, as published in the journal Nature Chemistry. u00a0 Lab tests on human cells, which are still in early stages, show the moleculeu2019s ability to completely block multiple strains of cold virus, it is hopeful this will move onto animal and human trials soon.

 Colds are caused by a virus family with hundreds of variants, making it impossible to vaccinate against or become immune to all of them; add to that viruses evolve and mutate rapidly to gain resistance to drugs.
 Most cold remedies because of those reasons rely on treating the symptoms of infections rather than taking on the virus itself.